Sir William Herschel (1738-1822). Image © Copyright Royal Astronomical Society.

 Clyde Tombaugh (1906-1997) with the telescope he built.
 This was before he was hired to look for a planet beyond Neptune.

 There are some very famous KBOs, and of course the most well known one is Pluto, which was named after the god of the Underworld.
 Pluto is so far from the Sun that it takes about 249 years to complete one orbit.
 It was discovered in 1930 by Clyde Tombaugh.
 At the time people thought that Neptune's orbit was being altered by another planet and Clyde Tombaugh was hired by Lowell observatory to search for the unseen planet.
 As you'll see, Pluto is too small to alter Neptune's orbit, and the unusual motions have been explained without the need for another planet.
-Pluto is so far from us that it wasn't until 1978 that its satellite was discovered.
+Pluto is so far from us that it wasn't until 1978 that its largest satellite was discovered.
 The satellite is named after the ferryman of the underworld, Charon.
-And in 2005 two more very small satellites for Pluto were discovered, while another satellite was discovered in 2011, so this is now a rather busy little system.
+And over the years four more satellites were discovered.
 For the story of Pluto's discovery, follow this link.

-Not much is known about these Pluto and Charon due to their great distance.
-A spacecraft is currently heading for them, but until it gets there our information about them is limited by our telescopes.
-We do know that the Plutonian system is tilted over like the Uranian system - Pluto is on its side and its satellites are in a tilted orbit.
-This is actually a good thing, since recently Pluto and Charon were orientated in such a way that they would eclipse each other.
+Prior to this flyby, we knew that the Plutonian system is tilted over like the Uranian system - Pluto is on its side and its satellites are in a tilted orbit.
+This is actually a good thing, since not too long ago Pluto and Charon were orientated in such a way that they would eclipse each other.
 Why is that important?
 The sizes (radii) of the objects can be learned from eclipses, and using Kepler's laws, we can get their masses.
 This information can give clues as to the densities and likely compositions of not only Pluto and Charon, but also of other Kuiper Belt Objects.
 We know that Pluto and Charon are very similar in terms of their sizes.
 Pluto is only eight times the mass of Charon (for comparison, the Earth is 80 times the mass of the Moon).
 Pluto is also only about two times wider than Charon.
 Some people have referred to this system as a binary system, since the two objects are relatively close in size, though with the other satellites, this isn't really the case.
 They are rather different in density, though.
 Charon's density is a bit lower than Pluto's, indicating that perhaps it formed in a similar manner to how our Moon formed, as a big impact event.
-Astronomers using the Hubble Space Telescope were also able to discern rough surface maps of Pluto which showed variations in surface markings from previous maps.
-In 1989 Pluto was as close to us as it gets for the next 249 years, and even then it isn't very close.

 Figure 10.
 Hubble Space Telescope image of Pluto and its family of satellites.
-P4 was only recently discovered and has yet to get a formal name.
 Image credit: NASA, ESA, and M. Showalter (SETI Institute)

 Other very large KBOs have been discovered and given fun names like Quaoar, and Orcus (formerly known as 2004 DW).
 Observations of the surface of Quaoar indicate that the surface is icy, but that the ice is in a form that was created due to a heating and freezing mechanism.
 It is possible that something like an impact may have caused the heating, or perhaps some tidal forces, or maybe....who knows?
 The presence of this form of ice also indicates that whatever formed it happened fairly recently (only a few million years ago), so that's sort of exciting.